Dynamical Variational Autoencoders: A Comprehensive Review: Inference model

 \section{Inference model}

-Following the general line of Section~\ref{sec:DVAE-inference}, we first look for the structure of the SSM/DKF posterior distribution $p_{\theta}(\myz[1:T] | \myx[1:T],\myu[1:T])$.
-Let us first remind that applying the chain rule enables us to rewrite this distribution as:
+Following the general line of Section~\ref{sec:DVAE-inference}, we first identify the structure of the SSM/DKF posterior distribution $p_{\theta}(\myz[1:T] | \myx[1:T],\myu[1:T])$.
+Let us first recall that applying the chain rule enables us to rewrite this distribution as follows: